 As the training was on a highly sensitive issue, it was important to ensure the participants comfort and safety which is difficult to establish if there is a lack of physical presence.
 However, I was amazed to see the very fruitful creation of virtual safe spaces.
-They were formed by guaranteeing the workshop to be a confidential and non – judgemental space even in a virtual capacity.
+They were formed by guaranteeing the workshop to be a confidential and non-judgmental space even in a virtual capacity.
 This was reinforced by a number of activities like the one described below.

-To put participants at ease and encourage open sharing, a Poem exercise based around gender-based violence in our lives was conducted.
+To put participants at ease and encourage open sharing, a poem exercise based around gender-based violence in our lives was conducted.
 The participants were divided into groups and sent into breakout rooms (in Zoom) to discuss any gender-based violence they had come across in their lives.
 It could be a personal story or about someone they knew and wished to share without revealing any names.
 The groups then had to sew all the stories shared into a poem and finally share it with everyone in the training without any part being identifiable with any particular person.